 National Forests and BLM Lands

-Dispersed camping is widely available in national forests and BLM lands, both of which will also have some designated campgrounds.
-“The general rule,” says Justin, "is that you can camp just about anywhere that’s not a designated site or specifically listed as off-limits for camping.”
-Check out the website of the forest or BLM unit you plan to visit to find out its special rules.
-Be sure to read the Alerts & Notices link on national forest websites; and, for info about vehicle accessibility, find the Motor Vehicle Use Map link (under the Maps & Publications).
+Dispersed camping is widely available in national forests and on Bureau of Land Management (BLM) lands, both of which also have some designated campgrounds.
+“The general rule,” says Inglis, “is that you can camp just about anywhere that’s not a designated site or specifically listed as off-limits for camping.”
+Check out the website of the forest or BLM unit you plan to visit to find out its individual rules.
+Be sure to read the Alerts & Notices link on national forest websites.
+For information about vehicle accessibility, find the Motor Vehicle Use Map link (under the Maps & Publications section).

-What’s the difference between national forests and BLM lands?
-“Think logging vs. mining and grazing," says Justin.
-"Forests will have trees and greenery, while BLM units will have rocky, windswept landscapes.”
+So, what’s the main difference between national forests and BLM lands?
+“Think logging versus mining and grazing,” Inglis says.
+“Forests will have trees and greenery, while BLM units will have rocky, windswept landscapes.”

 Other Federal Lands

-- Call park rangers and other land managers.
+When in doubt, call park rangers and other land managers.
 “They may be busy, but they’re happy to help.
-They’re also your best resource for details you won’t find anywhere else, like alternative sites near popular areas."
+They’re also your best resource for details you won’t find anywhere else, like alternative sites near popular areas,” says Inglis.